Double-loop randomized quasi-Monte Carlo estimator for nested integration: Brief overview of Monte Carlo and randomized quasi-Monte Carlo integration

 \subsection{Randomized Quasi-Monte Carlo method}

 A popular strategy for obtaining a computable error estimate for QMC methods is using points from randomized low-discrepancy sequences.
 Randomization also removes bias and ensures that the origin is included with only negligible probability.
 The deterministic points $\bs{t}^{(1)},\ldots,\bs{t}^{(M)}$ are mapped via randomization, denoted by $\bs{\rho}$, to obtain randomized low-discrepancy points $\bs{x}^{(m)}=\bs{\rho}(\bs{t}^{(m)})$, where $1\leq m\leq M$ and the same randomization $\bs{\rho}$ is applied to each point.
 Thus, the points $\bs{x}^{(1)},\ldots,\bs{x}^{(M)}$ are uniformly distributed on $[0,1]^d$ but are not independent.
 We applied Owen's scrambling for digital sequences \cite{Nie92, Owe95, Owe03} throughout this work, in which a random permutation $\bs{\rho}_{\rm{sc}}$ is applied to the base two digits of $\bs{t}^{(m)}$, where $1\leq m\leq M$, to build on the error bounds derived in \cite{Owe06, He23} for these low-discrepancy sequences.
 This randomization scheme is only guaranteed to preserve the low discrepancy with probability one (refer to \cite{Owe95, Dic10} for details).
-More specifically, we applied the Sobol sequence \cite{Sob67} throughout this work because it performs well on numerical tests.
-Another randomization scheme, in a simpler form, is presented for exposition.
-The random shift modulo 1 \cite{Cra76, Hic98}; that is,
+More specifically, we applied the Sobol' sequence \cite{Sob67} throughout this work.
+Using a particular randomization $\bs{\rho}$, the rQMC estimator is given by